-More encouragingly, the European Union, the Federal Government of Somali, the Federal States of Puntland and Galmudug, and the Food and Agriculture Organization (FAO) announced that it would be working together on a joint project to encourage economic opportunities for young people living in coastal communities in Somalia.
+More encouragingly, the European Union, the Federal Government of Somali, the Federal States of Puntland and Galmudug, and the Food and Agriculture Organization (FAO) announced that it would be working together on a to encourage economic opportunities for young people living in coastal communities in Somalia.
 The Coastal Communities Against Piracy (CCAP) project will tap into Somalia’s rich fishing industry; looking to create long-term employment in fishing communities to diminish the temptation for disillusioned Somali youths to turn to piracy as a means of income.

 Whilst it is clear that Somali piracy can be contained when sufficient anti-piracy measures are in place, the threat can only be abolished from treating the causes which exist ashore.
 This is a long and complicated process that involves nations and navies working with Somalia’s Federal Government to offer investment and support to help create jobs, develop its infrastructure, protect its EEZ and help Somalia to achieve economic growth and stability.